Kwiebs/Forpetswithlove/exampleSite/content/english/blog/beagle-complete-guide-care-training-health.md

 ---
-title: Beagle Complete Guide: Care, Training, and Health
+title: "Beagle Complete Guide: Care, Training, and Health"
 description: Complete guide to Beagle care.
 Learn about Beagle temperament, training tips, health issues, nutrition, and how to keep your Beagle happy and healthy.
 datepublished: 2026-04-22
 dateModified: 2026-04-22